Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Titles

 Each image must have a unique title that relates to the content of the image.
-That unique title must be used for entry of that image or of an Identical Image into any and all PSA-Recognized exhibitions.
 Titles must be 35 characters or fewer and use only the Latin/Roman alphabet, i.e. A/a – Z/z and 0 – 9.
-No titles may be visible to the selectors, and nothing in the image may identify the maker.
+No titles may be visible to the selectors, and nothing in the image may identify the entrant.
 Titles must not include file extensions such as .jpg or .jpeg (or any other camera capture filenames eg IMG 471).
 Titles may not consist of personal identifiers possibly augmented by a number: or include words such as “untitled” or “no title”.
 Titles may not consist solely of numbers unless those numbers are prominently contained within the image, such as a contestant number in a race.
 Nature entries should not have “cute titles” but should have descriptive titles that properly identify the subject.

 Colour and Monochrome images from the same capture that share substantial pictorial content in common will be considered the same image and must be given the same title.